-Man Utd: Chris Smalling & Phil Jones suffered 'long term' injuries
+Juan Mata, Chris Smalling and Phil Jones: Man Utd trio out with injuries

 - From the section Football

-Defenders Chris Smalling and Phil Jones suffered "long-term injuries" while on duty with England, says their Manchester United boss Jose Mourinho.
+Manchester United's injury problems have worsened, with midfielder Juan Mata joining defenders Chris Smalling and Phil Jones on the sidelines.

+United announced on Friday that Mata, 28, has had surgery on a groin problem.

-Jones, 25, picked up a toe injury in an innocuous training ground tackle, with reports claiming it involved Smalling.
+Jones, 25, injured a toe in an innocuous training-ground tackle, with reports claiming it involved Smalling.

-And fellow centre-back Smalling, 27, was pictured with a leg brace following an injury also suffered in training.
+Smalling, 27, has been pictured wearing a leg brace, and United manager Jose Mourinho said both central defenders would be out "long term".

+The club are yet to reveal how long Mata will be out for, and said updates on his recovery "will follow in due course".

-United captain Wayne Rooney returns for Saturday's game against West Brom after recovering from a knee injury.
+Captain Wayne Rooney returns for Saturday's Premier League game against West Brom (15:00 BST) after recovering from a knee injury.

-The 31-year-old has missed United's last four games.
+The 31-year-old has missed the Red Devils' past four games.

-As a result of the injuries to Smalling and Jones, Mourinho has also included 19-year-old defender Axel Tuanzebe in the squad.
-The teenager has only made one appearance for the club - in the 4-0 FA Cup win over Wigan in January.

-United will also be without striker Zlatan Ibrahimovic and midfielder Ander Herrera, who are both suspended, and France midfielder Paul Pogba, who has a hamstring problem.
+But United will be without striker Zlatan Ibrahimovic and midfielder Ander Herrera, who are both suspended, and midfielder Paul Pogba, who has a hamstring problem.

-Asked how long he expects to be without Jones and Smalling, the United boss said: "I don't know, I don't know.
+Asked how long he expects to be without Jones and Smalling, Mourinho: "I don't know.
+I think clearly they are long-term injuries, and Pogba I have no idea."

-"I know that Zlatan and Herrera have the last match ban, so it's easy to say they will be available after the match.

-"I think clearly the two English boys they are long-term injuries and Pogba I have no idea.
-I don't know."

 'I am sorry for what I did to him'

-Meanwhile, Mourinho said he regretted the way he treated Bastian Schweinsteiger and apologised to the midfielder before his switch to the Chicago Fire.
+Mourinho also said he regretted the way he treated Bastian Schweinsteiger, and added he apologised to the midfielder before his move to the Chicago Fire.

-The Germany World Cup winner, who joined United in 2015, trained with the reserves following Mourinho's arrival in the summer, but was brought back into the first team in late October.
+The German World Cup winner, who joined United in 2015, trained with the reserves following Mourinho's arrival in the summer, but was brought back into the first team in late October.

 However, last week the 32-year-old was permitted a move to join the MLS side.